jo3005/project2_SchoolPoolApp/README.md

 * Must use Handlebars.js

 ##Current Issues  <a name="issues"></a>
-* Accept a request page not complete
-* After deleting a request the page does not automatically refresh
 * Edit ride-request post not implemented
 * Enter Passenger details not implemented
 * Attach passenger details to a ride request not implemented